18thletter/collab/README.md

-# OJ Box (Office Jukebox, or Orange Juice Box)
+# Collab

-## What is OJ Box?
+## What is Collab?
-OJ Box is a poor man’s solution to having your own shareable music playlist.
+Collab is a poor man’s solution to having your own shareable music playlist.
 It is targeted towards single room office or home settings.
 You can search for songs, add them to a playlist, and vote on the songs in the playlist.
 No more yelling across the room to have your buddy play you a song!

-Try out the demo at http://ojbox.rocks.
+Try out the demo at http://collab.audio

 ## Installation
 No more installation!
-I’m actually going to be hosting this at http://ojbox.rocks.
+I’m actually going to be hosting this at http://collab.audio.
 The project isn’t fully complete yet, but I’m working on it.

 ## How does it Work?
-OJ Box is a web application that people can go to using a browser.
+Collab is a web application that people can go to using a browser.

 ### Log In
 Choose a user name and a box name.
 No password is required currently, although